 The public has access to the Board's work to the maximum extent possible.
 This provides visibility into DOE activities to help maintain and restore, as needed, public confidence that the defense nuclear facilities are being operated safely and that the Board's oversight is a positive influence on the safe execution of these activities.
 The Board documents its activities and makes correspondence available to the Congress and the public in order to ensure there is no ambiguity concerning the Board's position on a particular matter.
 The Board maintains a public website and conducts public hearings, as appropriate.
-Reports to congress include annual reports detailing new health and safety issues.
+Reports to congress include an annual and several periodic report(s) detailing new health and safety issues.
 The Board provides informal briefings to Congressional committees and testifies before Congress, as required.
 The Board and DOE provide joint reports on appropriate topics.
 The Board's official reports are posted on its public website at www.dnfsb.gov.

-FY 2012 Target Performance Goal 5.1: The Board will keep Congress informed on current health and safety issues at DOE nuclear facilities and the status of progress toward issue resolution.
-The Board will publish its annual report to Congress by March 1.
-This report is to include all recommendations made by the Board during the preceding year, and an assessment of: (1) the improvements in the safety of DOE's defense nuclear facilities during the period covered by the report, (2) the improvements in the safety of DOE's defense nuclear facilities resulting from actions taken by the Board or taken on the basis of the activities of the Board, and (3) the outstanding safety problems, if any, of DOE's defense nuclear facilities.
-The Board will publish Quarterly Reports on the status of significant unresolved technical differences between the DNFSB
+FY 2012 Target FY 2013 Target Performance Goal 5.1: The Board will keep Congress informed on current health and safety issues at DOE nuclear facilities and the status of progress toward issue resolution.
+Congress by March include all recomme Board during the pre assessment of: (1) the the safety of DOE's facilities during the report, (2) the impro of DOE's defense number of D ndations made by the ceding year, and an e improvements in defense nuclear period covered by the vements in the safety iclear facilities as taken by the Board of the activities of the outstanding safety DOE's defense